Each year students and parents ask questions about

 honors and regular classes.
 For additional advice and details about

-particular courses, please refer to the
+particular courses, please refer to the course profiles and

 In general, here are a few key guidelines to consider.